claalmve/kong-vue-visualization/README.md

 ## Project setup

-To begin, you'll need to [clone this repo locally](https://help.github.com/en/articles/cloning-a-repository), and then run the following the command in terminal/command prompt!
+To begin, you'll need to [clone this repo locally](https://help.github.com/en/articles/cloning-a-repository), and then come back and run the following the command in terminal/command prompt!

+Now, if you don't have `npm`, or aren't sure if you have it, [click here](https://www.npmjs.com/get-npm) to install it, and then run the command below!

 ```
 npm install